elyra-ai/elyra/docs/source/user_guide/best-practices-file-based-nodes.md

 #### ELYRA_RUN_NAME

-`ELYRA_RUN_NAME` is an identifier that is unique for each pipeline run.
+`ELYRA_RUN_NAME` is an identifier that is unique for each pipeline run but the same for all nodes in the pipeline.
 You can use this identifier to generate predictable file names.

 Example value: `unicorn-0617153527`